 Is it easy to install Lacework with CloudTrail?

 Yes.
 You only need to configure CloudTrail to ensure that the correct information is being sent.
 Lacework even offers a template to easily create a basic CloudTrail configuration.

 Can I use Lacework with CloudTrail to avoid using Lacework agents?

 Yes, with a qualification: it depends on what you want to protect.
 Agents are the only way to extend Lacework’s capabilities to the production elements of your cloud solution.
-Without agents, Lacework for CloudTrail will protect administrative and some production activities on your AWS solution (for example, starting/stopping new EC2 instances or S3 buckets), but it will provide very little protection for your in-production servers, applications, containers, and processes.
+Without agents, Lacework for CloudTrail protects administrative and some production activities on your AWS solution (for example, starting/stopping new EC2 instances or S3 buckets), but it provides very little protection for your in-production servers, applications, containers, and processes.
 Our CloudTrail solution complements our cloud workload solution.
 It does not replace it.